biolab/orange-notification-feed/README.md

 20190729-survey.yaml
 ```

-Should any information be missing from a notification, it will either be replaced by a default value (as is the case with the button labels), or simply omitted (as is the case with type, requirements, start/end date).
+Should any information be missing from a notification, it will either be replaced by a default value (as is the case with the button labels -- an "Ok" accept label is added if nor an accept nor reject label are present), or simply omitted (as is the case with type, requirements, start/end date).

 Note, to implement a custom function, change the `open_link` function in Orange's `__main__.py`, such that a link with the `orange` scheme (starting with 'orange://') defines custom behavior.

-### Notification Template
+### Notification Template and Specifics

 ```
 start: YYYY-MM-DD